So, something cool happened: La Cucina Italiana magazine got a makeover. It’s gorgeous, and this delights me for a couple of reasons…

-Vanity Fair Italia, however, I lived for, the food section in particular, which was edited by Maddalena Fossati.
+Vanity Fair Italia, however, I lived for, the food section in particular.
 Vanity Fair was my favorite American magazine, so of course, I was drawn to the weekly Italian version, which was a little different from the American version.
 I bought it every week!
 The food-dedicated pages always featured a recipe from an Italian chef and I loved the insight those pages gave me into Italy’s food scene as a whole.

 Last year, the beignet Christmas tree on the cover of the Christmas issue of La Cucina Italiana caught my eye so I bought it, and as I leafed through it, I couldn’t believe it.
 The first thing I thought was a regime change!
 I know you can say that I had a stronger grasp on Italian one year ago than five years ago, but again, it wasn’t a language thing!
 The aesthetic as a whole was more gripping.
 I do want to add, though, that I’ve always been quite fond of the web content, and having perused the site somewhat regularly.
 Not only is it a top recipe authority, but there are some solid inspiring stories about people, places and food that not only inspire me to get eating or traveling, but also to get writing.

 So, a few weeks ago, I got an invite to an event at La Cucina Italiana HQ but alas, I couldn’t make it because of a work commitment.
-The purpose was to unveil the new look of La Cucina Italiana magazine, which has been under the tutelage of Maddalena Fossati for the last five months.
-(If you don’t remember, scroll up, she’s the aforementioned Vanity Fair Italia, now former, food editor.)
+The purpose was to unveil the new look of La Cucina Italiana magazine, which has been under the tutelage of Maddalena Fossati, former food editor of Vanity Fair, for the last five months.

 I picked up a copy of the first new issue at the edicola on Via Principe Eugenio, and dived into it as soon as I got home.
 Have to say, it’s a beauty!
 The cover features a luscious looking red velvet ciambella, surrounded by all sorts of Christmas decor loveliness, which complement the ciambella without taking away from it.
 There are two in-depth gourmet travel stories of my beloved Milan as well as Rome (where I lived for a year before moving to Milan), and reading about these cities just simply made my heart sing.